rJefferyXie/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer by Jeffery Xie
 A visual pathfinding program that allows the user to create their own obstacles or mazes and then run different pathfinding algorithms on it.
-This program includes the ability to place weighted path nodes, a results display after each successful path found, the ability to generate a random maze, and five different algorithms to choose from.
+This program includes the ability to place weighted path nodes, the ability to generate a random maze using Prim's algorithm, a results display after each successful path found, and five different algorithms to choose from.

 **Please make sure to read the first few lines of the "Extra Information" section!**